Researching the Legal System of the Lao People’s Democratic Republic

 • Reviewing the draft law by the Government;

-• Reviewing the draft law and adoption of the law by the National Assembly;
+• Reviewing the draft law and adoption of the law by the National Assembly; and

 • Promulgation of the law by the President of the State.

-In addition to the aforementioned process, the proposing authorities, after having completed the draft legislation or amendments of law, is also required to submit the draft to the National Assembly Standing Committee for their consideration no later than 60 days before the commencement of the meeting of National Assembly.[57]
+In addition to the aforementioned process, the proposing authorities, after having completed the draft legislation or amendments of law, are also required to submit the draft to the National Assembly Standing Committee for their consideration no later than sixty days before the commencement of the meeting of National Assembly.[57]
 Upon the receipt of the draft, the National Assembly Standing Committee is entitled to conduct public consultation, research, amend, and revert on the draft before presenting it to the meeting of the National Assembly for their approval.[58]

-2.2 President of the State
+2.2.
+President of the State

 The President of the State has the following rights and duties:[66]